luebken/crossplane/docs/getting-started-step-by-step/00-overview.md

 quickly.
 In this example will use Object Storage as a simple example with quick turn around times.

-In this guide we are going to all important aspects of Crossplane: Managed Resources, Provider, ProviderConfigs, Compositions, CompositeResourceDefinitions (XRD), CompositeResources (XR), Claims and Configurations.
+In this guide we are going to cover all important aspects of Crossplane: Managed Resources, Provider, ProviderConfigs, Compositions, CompositeResourceDefinitions (XRD), CompositeResources (XR), Claims and Configurations.